Don Dunstan

-Early life
+Early life and education

-Dunstan was born on 21 September 1926 in Suva, Colony of Fiji, the son of Francis Vivian Dunstan and Ida May Dunstan (née Hill), Australians of Cornish descent.
+Donald Allan Dunstan was born on 21 September 1926 in Suva, Colony of Fiji, the son of Francis Vivian Dunstan and Ida May Dunstan (née Hill), Australians of Cornish descent.
 His parents had moved to Fiji in 1916 after his father took up a position as manager of the Adelaide Steamship Company.
 He spent the first seven years of his life in Fiji, starting his schooling there.
 Dunstan was beset by illness, and his parents sent him to South Australia hoping the drier climate would assist his recovery.
 He lived in Murray Bridge for three years with his mother's parents before returning to Suva for a short period during his secondary education.
 During his time in Fiji, Dunstan mixed easily with the Indian settlers and indigenous people, something that was frowned upon by many of the white people on the islands.

 He won a scholarship in classical studies and attended St Peter's College, a traditional private school for the sons of the Adelaide establishment.
 He developed public speaking and acting skills, winning the college's public speaking prize for two consecutive years.
 In 1943, he portrayed the title role in a production of John Drinkwater's play Abraham Lincoln, and according to the school magazine, he "was the chief contributor to the success of the occasion".
 His academic strengths were in classical history and languages, and he disliked mathematics.
 He gained a reputation as a maverick.
 During this time, Dunstan did not board and lived in the seaside suburb of Glenelg with relatives.
 Dunstan completed his secondary schooling in 1943, ranking in the top 30 overall in the statewide matriculation examinations.